oliver-graf/coreworkshop-CH/lab7_files_deploy/lab7_files_deploy.rst

      If you receive a warning regarding DNS record validation failure, this can be safely ignored.
 The shared cluster does not use the same DNS servers as your Files cluster, and as a result is unable to resolve the DNS entries created when deploying Files.

 #.
-While waiting for the file server deployment, if you have not already done so deploy the Windows Tools VM.
+While waiting for the file server deployment, if you have not already done so deploy the Windows VM.

 #.
 Connect to the Windows Tools VM via RDP or console

 #.
-Download the sample files for File Analytics to the Tools VM:
+Download the sample files for File Analytics to the Windows VM:

    - `https://peerresources.blob.core.windows.net/sample-data/SampleData_Small.zip <https://peerresources.blob.core.windows.net/sample-data/SampleData_Small.zip>`_